 “Research should shift from attempts to forecast acceptance and engage with ‘actual’ examples of insect consumption; social, practical and contextual factors affecting food consumption should be emphasized [sic]; and – following work on the establishment of other novel foods – early adopters, rather than general populations, should receive greater analytic attention.” – Jonas House

 He further suggests that future research might benefit from shifting focus from levels of acceptance of insects as food in general populations to factors affecting uptake of insects as food in those who are already willing to eat them.
 He notes that ‘acceptance’ is not simply getting people to try insects once but rather to integrate them into their diets.
-House implies that we should focus on reaching individuals who have already expressed a willingness to try insects.
+House implies that we should focus on reaching individuals who have already expressed a willingness to eat insects.

 In this case, no ‘trojan horse’ is needed.